Homological mirror symmetry for the quartic surface: Group actions

 \section{Group actions}

-Semidirect products $\Lambda V \semidirect \Gamma$ of an exterior algebra with a finite abelian group appear naturally in the context of homological mirror symmetry for hypersurfaces in projective spaces.
-This is a consequence of Serre duality and Beilinson's description of $D^bCoh(\CP{n})$ \cite{beilinson78}.
+The semidirect product $\Lambda V \semidirect \Gamma$ of an exterior algebra and a finite abelian group appears naturally in the context of homological mirror symmetry for Calabi-Yau hypersurfaces in projective spaces.
+This is a consequence of Serre duality and Beilinson's description of $D^b\mathit{Coh}(\CP{n})$ \cite{beilinson78}.
 The Hochschild cohomology of such algebras can be computed by a version of the classical Hochschild-Kostant-Rosenberg (HKR) theorem \cite{hochschild-kostant-rosenberg62}, and this will later form the basis for applying the deformation theory from the previous section.
-Besides proving that theorem, we also use the opportunity to assemble some elementary facts about semidirect products, both of algebras and $A_\infty$-algebras.
-The exposition is by no means as general as possible, in particular, we shamelessly restrict ourselves to abelian groups whenever this makes things simpler.
-Dissatisfied readers may want to turn to \cite{montgomery92} and references therein.
+Besides discussing that theorem, we also use the opportunity to assemble some elementary facts about semidirect products, both of algebras and $A_\infty$-algebras.
+The exposition here is by no means as general as possible; readers interested in learning more could start with \cite{montgomery92} (note that what we call the ``semidirect product'' $A \semidirect \Gamma$ also appears in the literature as ``skew group ring'' $A \ast \Gamma$ or ``smash product'' $A \# \Gamma$).